 Diagrams I like

 My PhD is investigates the influence of arts collectives in Malaysia.
-Bounded by the seeming need for growth and the often alluded “raw and unprocessed data” of the global emerging south, Malaysia sits in an uneven and uncomfortable intersection of complicit extractive theorising, and the inability to comprehend the raw energy… (to be completed!)
+Bounded by the seeming need for growth and the often alluded “raw and unprocessed data” of the global emerging south, which Malaysia is part of.
+Instead, Kusno presents that the Global South Studies is dismantling the binary and introducing relational conditions such as how national identity is tied to a tripartite relationship between political, national and the urban built condition.
+I work on the last part in relationship to the first two.
+That’s why it’s taking a while.

 Things I will be participating in!